EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

   operation?
 Can we expect that a proxy cache will happily accept a request for an HTTPS URL?

-Issue:

-: Do we want to identify the proxy so that the origin can make some sort of judgment about the proxy?
-Probably not.
-We shouldn't be relying on the origin server making judgments about the character of proxies.
+This signal purposefully does not identify the proxy.
+This avoids exposing information about the proxy to clients that are using private proxies.
+It also avoids origin servers making judgments about the character of proxies.

 ## Enabling Proxy Use

 It is not sufficient to couple the acceptance and use of out-of-band content encoding with the use of a proxy.
-Without an additional signal, a resource using secure content delegation to a CDN [SCD] could trigger a request via a proxy.
+Without an additional signal, a resource using secure content delegation to a secondary server [SCD] could trigger a request via a proxy.

-The security properties of delegation via a CDN and via a caching proxy are similar only to the extent that a third party is involved.
-However, it might be the case that the CDN has a stronger relationship with the origin server and additional constraints on its actions, such as contractual limitations.
-Such constraints might make delegation to the CDN acceptable to the origin server.
-A caching proxy might not be considered acceptable.
+The security properties of delegation via a secondary server and via a caching proxy are similar only to the extent that a third party is involved.
+However, it might be the case that a secondary server has a stronger relationship with the primary server and additional constraints on its actions, such as contractual limitations.
+Such constraints might make it feasible to delegate to a secondary server selected by the primary server.
+A caching proxy might not be considered acceptable in the same way.

-Therefore, a clear signal from the origin server is needed to allow the client to identify which resources are safe to retrieve from a proxy-cache.
+Therefore, a clear signal from the primary server is needed to allow the client to identify which resources are safe to retrieve from a proxy-cache.
 A `proxy` extension to the JSON format defined in [I-D.reschke-http-oob-encoding] is added that signals to the client that the out-of-band content MAY be retrieved by making a request to a proxy.

-The `proxy` attribute is a boolean value.
+The `proxy` member is a boolean value that exists at the top level of the out-of-band JSON document.
 In its absence, the value is assumed to be false.
 If present and set to true, a client can send the request for the out-of-band content to a proxy instead of the identified server.

 Clients MUST NOT send a request via a proxy if the message containing the out-of-band content encoding does not include header fields for message